deduce-dev/dac-man/docs/plugins/json/index.md

 changes in JSON (JavaScript Object Notation) files.

 The following differences are compared through this plugin:

 - If both keys are present at the same levels in the JSON, values between these keys are compared for differences.
 - If keys are present/absent in one but not the other, the differences are listed.

-It is important to note that the computation here only applies to the semantic side of JSON, and any structrual comparison is not accounted for.
+It is important to note that the computation here only applies to the semantic side of JSON, and any structural comparison is not accounted for.
 The ordering of keys and values in a file are not taken into account by the plugin.
 For example, if both files contain the key `key1`, but have them at different lines of the file, this plugin will not treat that as a difference.

 ## Usage